Guide to Visiting Taipei, Taiwan for the First Time

 Airport Bus departing Taoyuan Airport to Taipei Main Station runs 24 hours with 15-20 minute intervals.

-Matter of fact, you can even walk to this area from Taipei Main Station.
+You can even walk to this area from Taipei Main Station.
 It can’t get any easier than that!

 Ximending District Taipei Walking Street